alex3305/docs/docs/Home Assistant/Add-ons/Bitwarden Secrets for Home Assistant/index.md

 ![Invite local user](images/bitwarden-invite-user.png)

-!!! note
+!!! info
-    We want this user to have access to all items!
+    We want this user to have access to all items.

 Finally we are going to confirm this user to have access to our Home Assistant organization.
 The user should automatically already have accepted the invite.